 Unfortunately, many of the particles in our indoor air are odorless so most of us do not even know they are affecting us until a doctor visit.
 For those with friends or family members that have respiratory issues, such as asthma or allergies, improving air quality is more about health than comfort.
-Dust mites, pet dander, and mold spores can affect all of us, but will exacerbate anyone with a breathing illness.
-Of course you should always consult your doctor to discuss any breathing issues you or your family may have, but then ask your local HVAC technician what can be done on top of the doctor’s orders to improve your quality of life at home.
+Dust mites, pet dander, and mold spores can affect all of us, but those invasive particles will greatly exacerbate a breathing illness in the home.
+You should always consult your doctor to discuss any breathing issues you or your family may have, but then I suggest that you ask your local HVAC technician what can be done on top of the doctor’s orders to improve your quality of life at home.

 While we still recommend opening the windows every now and then to get that air circulating, no matter what the outside temperature may be, we also know that it is just not feasible in those cold winter months and it is definitely not happening during the sweltering days of summer.
 For those extreme seasonal times when the air we breathe is trapped indoors, we have a number of general ideas to share.
 But you should take the time to sit down with your local HVAC technician to discuss what options are available that would make the most sense for you, your family, and your home.
 Our many satisfied customers will tell you it is absolutely worth it!

-Your furnace, boiler, hot water heater, heat pump, or air handler are usually located in your basement or your attic, near those old trophies and boxes of baseball cards that are, quite literally, collecting dust.
+Your furnace, boiler, hot water heater, heat pump, or air handler usually located in your basement or your attic, near those old trophies and boxes of baseball cards that are, quite literally, collecting dust.
 Imagine the machine that is charged with circulating the hot or cool air in your home is actually based in some of the dirtiest areas in the places we live.
 Making sure those spaces are clean and dry will also help your technician properly maintain a highly functional system.
-A dirty machine will require a lot more service than a clean one, so lets try to keep those expensive repairs to a minimum.
+A dirty machine will require a lot more service than a clean one and we want to keep those expensive repairs to a minimum.

 Clean equipment will not only minimize natural wear and tear, but it will allow the many moving parts to function at peak performance for an extended period.
 A well-maintained system will last much longer and run much more efficiently, which can both stretch the lifespan of the products you purchase and also cut down your monthly bills.
 The US Energy Department has said that a regularly serviced heating and air conditioning system can save you up to 30% each month, which adds up to a lot of extra money for the fun things in life.

 Always make sure your HVAC technician changes the filters during the maintenance service, as those filters trap much of the dust that is spreading throughout your home.
-There are different brands and styles of filters in a range of shapes and sizes, but here at American Airflow we recommend high capacity pleated filters.
-Those filters can cost a little bit more than a cheap fiberglass filter, but the quality is more than worth the extra expense.
-We recommend changing the filters every few months, or at least during each maintenance appointment, which is usually in the spring for the air conditioning system and in the autumn for the heating system.
+There are different brands and styles of filters in a range of shapes and sizes, but here at American Airflow we recommend using high capacity pleated filters.
+A higher quality filter will reduce housekeeping costs by keeping your home cleaner and decrease particles in the air to help you breathe easier, plus it will increase the energy efficiency and lifespan of your equipment.
+We also change the filters during each maintenance appointment, which is usually in the spring for the air conditioning system and in the autumn for the heating system.